 Can psychotherapy cause harm?
 When does it become harmful for clients?
-These are rarely examined questions, and no psychotherapist or counsellor sets out to cause harm in practice.
+These are rarely examined questions, and no ethical psychotherapist or counsellor sets out to cause harm in practice.
 However, it can happen.
-This summarises our recent training workshop with Dr Phil Mollon, who faced this issue head on for us and asked who was brave enough to question their own practice.
+This article summarises our training workshop with Dr Phil Mollon, who faced this issue head on for us and asked who was brave enough to question their own practice.

 Causing harm through psychotherapy

 When we talk of harm its easy to imagine gross misdemeanours, and yet harm which arises when therapy is practiced ‘well’ (meeting all guidelines) can cause just as much damage to the client.
 Essentially this occurs when the client experiences your good intentions as damaging in some way.